Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Get Started with Pandia Health

 If you’re ready to start your birth control journey, the expert doctors at Pandia Health are here to help.
 We will prescribe the safest birth control option with the least side effects based on your answers from the health questionnaire regarding your medical history, previous birth control experience, and personal preferences.
-To get started, sign up for our telemedicine services and get your birth control delivered for FREE.
+To get started, sign up for our telemedicine services (if you are in AZ, CA, CO, FL, GA, IL, MI, NV, TX, TN, PA, WA, or WY) and get your birth control delivered for FREE.

 Disclaimer: The above information is for general informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your doctor/primary care provider before starting or changing treatment.